Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 The benefits of using our Boilerplate app:

-• Splunk is distributed as Docker Image, if you broke something, tear down the environment and create a new one.
+• Splunk is distributed as a Docker Image.
+If you break something, tear down the environment and create a new one.

-• Splunk can be preconfigured with any possible requirements you might have, that you can define with Splunk configuration files.
+• Splunk can be preconfigured with any possible requirements you might have, which you can define with Splunk configuration files.

 • Support for Splunk Licenses, if you have Splunk Development License.